 Election of Directors (Proposal No. 1).
-Directors are elected by a plurality of the votes cast, in person or by proxy, at the Annual Meeting.
-The seven nominees who receive the highest number of affirmative votes of the shares present or represented and voting on the election of directors at the Annual Meeting will be elected to our Board of Directors.
-Shares present or represented and not so marked as to withhold authority to vote for a particular nominee will be voted in favor of a particular nominee and will be counted toward such nominee's achievement of a plurality.
-Shares properly withheld for a nominee by a stockholder, whether that stockholder is (i) present at the meeting or (ii) represented by proxy at the meeting, and broker "non-votes," will not be counted toward such nominee's achievement of plurality.
+Directors are elected by a majority of the votes cast, in person or by proxy, at the Annual Meeting pursuant to an amendment to the Company's bylaws adopted by the Company in 2021.
+The nominees who receive the affirmative votes of a majority of the shares present or represented and voting on the election of directors at the Annual Meeting will be elected to our Board of Directors; provided, however, for any director who does not receive a majority of the votes cast, the Nominating and Corporate Governance Committee of the Board of Directors may decide, based upon various factors, to allow such director to remain on the Board of Directors.
+Shares present or represented and not so marked as to withhold authority to vote for a particular nominee will be voted in favor of a particular nominee.
+Shares properly withheld for a nominee by a stockholder, whether that stockholder is (i) present at the meeting or (ii) represented by proxy at the meeting, and broker "non-votes" will be counted as a vote against such nominee

 Advisory Vote on the Compensation of our Named Executive Officers (Proposal No. 2).
 For the advisory vote on the compensation of our named executive officers, the affirmative vote of the majority of shares present, in person or represented by proxy, and voting on that matter is required for approval.
 Shares voted to abstain are included in the number of shares present or represented and voting on each matter.
-Shares subject to broker "non-votes" are considered to be not entitled to vote for the particular matter and have the practical effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.
+Shares subject to broker "non-votes" are considered to not be entitled to vote for the particular matter and have the practical effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.

-Advisory Vote on the Frequency of the Advisory Vote on the Compensation of our Named Executive Officers (Proposal No. 3).
-For the advisory vote on the frequency of the advisory vote on the compensation of our named executive officers, the affirmative vote of the majority of shares present, in person or represented by proxy, and voting on that matter is required for approval.
-Shares voted to abstain are included in the number of shares present or represented and voting on each matter.
-Shares subject to broker "non-votes" are considered to be not entitled to vote for the particular matter and have the practical effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.
+Ratification of Independent Accountants (Proposal No. 3).
+For the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023, an affirmative vote of a majority of the shares present, in person or represented by proxy, and voting on such matter is required for approval.
+Shares voted to abstain are included in the number of shares present or represented and voting.
+Brokers are entitled to vote on this matter without direction from you, and therefore are included in the number of affirmative votes required to achieve a majority.

-Approval of an Amendment to our 2018 Plan to increase the number of shares of the Company's common stock authorized for issuance thereunder from 6,000,000 shares to 14,000,000 shares (Proposal No. 4).
-For the approval of an amendment to our 2018 Plan to increase the number of shares of our common stock authorized for issuance thereunder from 6,000,000 shares to 14,000,000 shares, the affirmative vote of the majority of shares present, in person or represented by proxy, and voting on the matter is required for approval.
+Approval of an Amendment to our 2018 Plan to increase the number of shares of the Company's common stock authorized for issuance thereunder from 20,700,000 shares to 29,700,000 shares (Proposal No. 4).
+For the approval of an amendment to our 2018 Plan to increase the number of shares of our common stock authorized for issuance thereunder from 20,700,000 shares to 29,700,000 shares, the affirmative vote of the majority of shares present, in person or represented by proxy, and voting on the matter is required for approval.
 Shares voted to abstain are included in the number of shares present or represented and voting on each matter.
 Shares subject to broker "non-votes" are considered to be not entitled to vote for the particular matter and have the practical effect of reducing the number of affirmative votes required to achieve a majority for such matter by reducing the total number of shares from which the majority is calculated.